plasmodic/ecto/doc/kitchen/index.rst

 Ecto itself is small, has minimal dependencies (C++, Boost, Python) and works with or without OpenCV, PCL, and ROS in any combination.
 We believe that Ecto allows vision and perception researchers to express their computational models in a natural fashion, obviating e.g. ROS [1] time synchronizers and ROS nodelets in most cases.

 As of 2012, Ecto is officially released.
-It is being used by researchers at Willow Garage and in industry for prototype applications of object capture and modelling, object recognition, pose estimation and refinement, projector-based augmented reality and chess playing.
+It is being used by researchers at Willow Garage and in industry for prototype applications of object capture and modelling, `object recognition <http://ecto.willowgarage.com/recognition/>`_, pose estimation and refinement, projector-based augmented reality and chess playing.

 .. rubric:: Ecto modules